During the last 3 months of pregnancy, large amounts of calcium and phosphorus are transferred from the mother to the baby. This helps the baby grow.

 Neonatal rickets; Brittle bones - premature infants; Weak bones - premature infants; Osteopenia of prematurity

 Abrams SA, Tiosano D. Disorders of calcium, phosphorus, and magnesium metabolism in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
-Fanaroff and Martin's Neonatal-Perinatal Medicine: Diseases of the Fetus and Infant.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 96.
+Fanaroff and Martin's Neonatal-Perinatal Medicine.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 87.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.